Improving threshold for fault-tolerant color code quantum computing by flagged weight optimization: Improving threshold for fault-tolerant color code quantum computing

 \subsection{Estimating conditional error probabilities}

 The conditional error probabilities in Eqs.~\eqref{weight_data_x_error_correction}-\eqref{weight_meas_z_error_correction} need to be estimated before decoding.
 Here, we propose a method to estimate the conditional error probabilities that is accurate, efficient, and can be used even when the underlying noise is {\it a priori} unknown.
 We estimate the conditional error probabilities by running a tailored quantum circuit multiple times.
-We employ quantum circuits $C_X$ and $C_Z$, each tailored for estimating the conditional error probabilities used in the weights of the $X$ and $Z$ error correction decoders, respectively.
+We employ quantum circuits $C_X$ and $C_Z$, each tailored for estimating the conditional error probabilities used in the edge weights in the $X$ and $Z$ error correction decoders, respectively.
 These quantum circuits are modified versions of a one-cycle syndrome measurement circuit, where the initial states of certain qubits are altered and the data qubits are measured transversally at the end.
-In $C_X$, an $X$ stabilizer measurement circuit is executed with all data qubits and ancilla qubits initialized to $\ket{0}$, followed by an original $Z$ stabilizer measurement.
+In $C_X$, an $X$ stabilizer measurement circuit is executed with all data qubits and ancilla qubits initialized to $\ket{0}$, followed by a $Z$ stabilizer measurement.
 Then, the data qubits are measured transversally in the $Z$-basis.
 In the case of $C_Z$, we use a one-cycle syndrome measurement circuit, where a $Z$ stabilizer measurement is performed, followed by an $X$ stabilizer measurement.
 The initial states of all data qubits and ancilla qubits used for the $Z$ stabilizer measurement are prepared as $\ket{+}$.
 At the end, the data qubits are measured in the $X$-basis in a transversal manner.
-These circuits enable the detection of data errors, and also allow us to estimate measurement errors occurred in the circuits.
+These circuits enable a {\it direct} detection of data errors and also allow us to estimate measurement errors that can occur in the circuits.
+Here, a direct detection means detecting errors occurring in a qubit solely based on the outcome of single-qubit measurement for that qubit.
 We show $C_X$ for the case of the distance-three (4.8.8) color code in Fig.~\ref{fig:conditional_prob_est_circuit}.